 Best Hostel for Partying: St. Christopher’s Village or Clink78

 Want the specifics of each hostel?
 Here’s my comprehensive list of the best hostels in London:

 - $ = Under $30 USD

 This location is Generator’s first hostel (it’s now a huge chain spread all over Europe), and it’s housed in an old police station.
 You can’t go wrong with this chain.
 Like most of their hostels, Generator London has lots of modern, upscale fixtures, a huge common area, a bar, and a restaurant (no common kitchen though).
 There’s also a pool and foosball table.
 The beds are plush but there are not many charging plugs in the walls, so you’ll have to fight for space.
 It’s one of the cheapest hostels in London, which is rare considering its location near King’s Cross Station.
 It’s a short walk from Regents Park, Covent Garden, and the British Museum.

 Fun fact: Clink78 is housed in an old courthouse building in King’s Cross where British rock band The Clash once stood trial.
 Some of the rooms are even former jail cells!
-There’s a huge downstairs kitchen / bar area where you can work, eat, socialize, and drink.
+There’s a huge downstairs kitchen/bar area where you can work, eat, socialize, and drink.
 They host a lot of unique events, like solo traveler meet-ups and DJ + Bingo nights.
 The dorms are kind of cramped (that eight bed really should of been a six bed) but they have curtains on the side, individual lights and outlets, and lockers.
 Bathrooms are super clean too.
 I really liked this hostel.
-It’s one of the better ones in London (hence why it’s on this list).
+It’s one of the better ones in London.

 3. Astor Hyde Park